Psychological methods for integration and interpersonal harmony, in order to enable a society of freedom, respect, and collaboration

 by Michael Pollan

-Terror-Management Theory, which explains a lot of beliefs and behaviors…
+Terror-Management Theory explains a lot of beliefs and behaviors…

 The Worm at the Core: On the Role of Death in Life by Sheldon Solomon, Jeff Greenberg, Tom Pyszcynski